Employees can take time off work if they’re ill. They need to give their employer proof if they’re ill for more than 7 days.

-- consider if an employee can return to work - eg working flexibly or part-time, doing different or less stressful work (with training if necessary)
+- consider if an employee can return to work - such as by working flexibly or part-time, doing different or less stressful work (with training if necessary)

 - consult with employees about when they could return to work and if their health will improve

 An employee can take their case to an employment tribunal if they think they’ve been unfairly dismissed.